dohn-joh/dongle-zmk/README.md

-This repo contains:
+What is the purpose of this?

+To create components for a zmk dongle: a reversible pcb that features mounting holes, wiring for a reset button, and a 3D printed protective case.
+The pcb is reversible so that you have the option to mount a reset button to the left or right side of the usb port.

+Files:
 - gerbers for a promicro compatible reversible pcb
 - 3D models for a case
 - ergogen code used to generate the pcb

-What is the purpose of this?

-To create a reversible pcb that features mounting holes, wiring for a reset button, and files for a protective case.
-The pcb is reversible so that you have the option to mount a reset button to the left or right side of the usb port.

 Bill of materials:
 - 4 M2 screws (5-6mm length)